ssherwood/spring-boot-jpa/README.md

-# Spring Boot JPA Reference Application
+# Spring Boot / Spring Data JPA Reference Application

 [![Build Status](https://travis-ci.org/ssherwood/spring-boot-jpa.svg?branch=master)](https://travis-ci.org/ssherwood/spring-boot-jpa)

-## Overview
+## Overview and History

-This project is a revisit an older one that I did a few years back when I took part in the [Coursera](https://www.coursera.org/) Specialization on [Android Development](https://www.coursera.org/specializations/android-app-development).
+This project is a revisit to an older one that I did a few years back when I took part in the [Coursera](https://www.coursera.org/) Specialization on [Android Development](https://www.coursera.org/specializations/android-app-development).

-During the final Capstone we were given the choice of several projects to implement and I chose one that was both interesting and personal: an application to help cancer patients self-report on their pain symptoms so their doctors can be notified of extended durations of persistent pain or inability to eat.
+During the final Capstone class we were given the choice of several projects to implement and I chose one that was both interesting and had a personal connection: an application to help cancer patients self-report on their pain symptoms so that their doctors could be notified of extended durations of persistent pain or inability to eat.
+In theory, this could help doctors to directly interact with their patients much more quickly and hopefully identify issues before getting out of hand.

 A brief article about this specific project was published on the Vanderbilt School of Engineering's [web site](http://engineering.vanderbilt.edu/news/2014/capstone-app-project-for-mooc-aims-to-track-help-manage-cancer-patients-pain/).

-## History

-The original server-side implementation of the Capstone project was my first time using Spring Boot and since then I've felt that there were many ways to improve upon the original code.
+My original server-side implementation of the Capstone project was my first real interaction with Spring Boot and since then, I've always felt that there many improvements that I could have made.

-Since the final Capstone project was only a few weeks long, I did not get as much time to dedicate to the server-side as I would have liked.
-I still had to implement a complete Android front-end for the application as well (something I had never done).

 ## Goals

-I'd like to re-design the original server-side implementation of the Capstone project and take this opportunity to document the process so I can use it as a reference application to share with other developers.
+I'd like to take this time to re-design the original implementation and document the process so that I can use it as a reference application to share with other developers.

+*WARNING* This means that this is still a work-in-progress, so you may find things broken or incomplete as I get time to work on fleshing out the essential use-cases.

 ---

 # Step 1: "Initializ" the application

 As with most Spring Boot apps, start with the [Spring Initializr](http://start.spring.io/) web site.
 In the Dependencies section, type in: `Web, Actuator, JPA, H2, and Devtools` and click the Generate button (feel free to customize the Group and Artifact Id as you see fit).
+At the time of this writing, the current stable version of Spring Boot is 1.4.3.

 Unzip the downloaded artifact and import the project into the IDE of your preference.

 Next, "Run" the application.
 Depending on your IDE, this might be a right-click command on the Application class that was automatically generated from the Initializr.

 If all goes well, you should see several INFO commands printed out to the Console and a Tomcat instance being started on port 8080.

-Try it out now at: http://localhost:8080
+Try it out now at: [localhost:8080](http://localhost:8080)

-You should see the default "Whitelablel" error page.
+You should see the default "White label" error page.

-Don't worry, this is the Spring Boot default error page that is indicating that you've requested a resource that doesn't exist.
+Don't worry, this is the Spring Boot default error page that is indicating that you've requested a resource that doesn't yet exist.
 It doesn't exist because we haven't implemented anything yet.

 Side Note: If you use the `curl` command instead of the browser, you'll get a JSON response instead as Spring Boot is attempting to detect the origin of the caller and return the most appropriate response type.

-Ultimately, we'll create a custom error handler for these scenarios but for now lets jump into some actual coding.
+Ultimately, we'll create a custom error handler for these scenarios but for now, lets jump into some actual coding.

 # Step 2: Start with the Domain

 Lets start by creating a domain object.
 By domain object, I'm referring to an object that represents the business entity we're trying to model.
-For more information on Domain Modeling, refer to Eric Evans' book on [Domain Driven Design](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215).
+For more information on Domain Modeling, refer to Eric Evans' excellent book on
+[Domain Driven Design](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215).

-In Java we can use the standard persistence API (called JPA) to implement this domain object.
-These are basic Java classes that have a special `@Entity` annotation on them.
+In Java we can use the standard persistence API (also called JPA) to implement this domain object.
+These are basic Java data classes that have a special `@Entity` annotation on them.

 To create an entity, create a `domain` package under the default application package.
 Then, create a Java class called `Patient` and add the following code:

 ```java
 @Entity